 “New Zealanders are at the highest risk of melanoma and skin cancer in the world.
-Each year, nearly 70,000 skin cancers are diagnosed and 300 Kiwis die from melanoma”. – This is more than the annual road toll.
+Each year, more than 4,000 skin cancers are diagnosed in NZ and more than 360 Kiwis die from melanoma”. – This is more than the annual road toll.

 Summer brings with it a growing concern in many parts of New Zealand regarding the obvious lack of shade.
 This lack of shade is particularly concerning over public playgrounds and community spaces like pools, eating and seating areas.
 At this time of year, many families are out and about making the most of the summer sun in these areas.
 They, especially children, are constantly at risk of sunburn with the prevalent shade shortage.